makokaz/parallel-distributed-programming/00slurm/README.md

 Reservation
 -------------------

+In class hours, I may reserve a node of each type so that students do not have to wait for a long time.

-The following should work during hands-on session.
+In that case, the following should work during classes.

 ```
 $ srun -p p   -t 0:01:00 --reservation ptau hostname
+$ srun -p v   -t 0:01:00 --reservation vtau hostname
 $ srun -p big -t 0:01:00 --reservation bigtau hostname
 $ srun -p knm -t 0:01:00 --reservation knmtau hostname
 ```